 Your mood can also be improved with physical activity.
 Gentle exercise can increase your self-confidence and resilience, as well as helping to create a positive mindset to help ward off negative thoughts and feelings about ageing.

 Try walking, yoga, tai chi or swimming.
 Visit our Wellness Centres or participate in a virtual exercise class in the comfort of your own home.
-Our Active Ageing blog on our website will give you some ideas to get started.
+Our Live Well Blog on our website will give you some ideas to get started.

 Why is sleep important for mental health?